 You can also set up notifications (via Settings > Notifications) for comments.
 That way, you will be notified via email when a new comment or reply comes in as well as when a comment requires moderation.

 Under notifications, you can also set notifications when new signups come in or when students cancel their subscriptions.

-All Teachable’s paid plans allow you to send emails to your students.
-You can send emails to all your site users, or just students of a specific course.
+All of Teachable’s paid plans allow you to send emails to your students.
+You can send emails to all your site users or just students of a specific course.